Resources › Intelligence

 Why it is harder than it looks

-On the surface, How-many counting looks like a minor variant of the standard Statement-based format.
+Counterintuitively, How-many counting questions are not tagged Hard more often than other formats — in our data their Hard share is actually a little below the paper average.
+Their difficulty is structural, not in the individual statements.
+On the surface the format looks like a minor variant of the standard Statement-based question.
 Both give you multiple statements to evaluate.
 The critical difference is in what you can do with your uncertainty.

 In a standard Statement-based question: If you are confident that Statement 2 is correct and Statement 3 is wrong, you can eliminate two options.
 You are now choosing between two remaining options — a 50-50 instead of 25-25-25-25.
 Partial knowledge converts into partial advantage.